Parity-time symmetry in a flat band system

 For $N>2$, the construction of the first $N-2$ basis functions in the $N$-fold flat band subspace is straightforward: any dark states that do not overlap with $x=0$ are eigenfunctions of $\bm{H}_1$, as we have mentioned.
+These $N-2$ dark states just need to be linearly superposed properly such that they form $N-2$ orthogonal basis functions, and there is more than one way to achieve it.
 For the remaining two doublet states, we use mathematical induction to find their approximate forms.
 Assuming that we have solved the $(N-2)$ case and found the correct doublet states $\phi_1^{(N-2)},\phi_2^{(N-2)}$, we then approximate the correct doublet states in the $N$ case by